rootsdev/gedcomx-js/README.md

 );
 ```

-That's ~~hideous~~ a lot of work for one name.
+That's a lot of work for one name.
 So you could create your own helper method
 by adding to the `GedcomX.Person` prototype.

 ```js